 Students from EU/EFTA Countries should apply for entry to MIC programmes through the CAO.
 Download agreed requirements for entry to CAO programmes here, produced by the Irish Universities Association and the Institute of Technology Sector which details.
 Non EU students must apply directly through the International Office at MIC.

 Applying to MIC – Direct

 The Readmission process is for students who registered on an MIC or UL programme of study, but who have exited prior to taking exams.
 The students must be interested in coming back in to MIC to the first year of an undergraduate programme.

-To apply please complete the Readmission Form and submit to the Admissions Office, Mary Immaculate College by 1 July.
-Candidates for readmission must have the necessary points/subjects required for the programme they are applying to.
+To apply please download and complete the Readmission form and email to the Admissions Office, Mary Immaculate College by 1 July. email: email@example.com Candidates for readmission must have the necessary points/subjects required for the programme they are applying to.

 Students who wish to internally transfer to the first year of another programme at MIC, having completed exams, should contact Student Academic Administration and complete an Internal Transfer Form.
+The email address is SAA@mic.ul.ie.
 Candidates must have the necessary points/subjects required for the programme they are applying to.
 Students who wish to transfer into the first year or subsequent years of a programme at MIC from another college should contact Student Academic Administration.